 Accountants also are employed in the academic sector to teach accounting courses, conduct research and write educational materials such as textbooks.

 Accounting majors are able to gain experience at professional level jobs through the Accounting Practicum (Internship).
 Students usually take their Accounting Internship during the final two years of the program.

 Students fulfill the three-credit practicum requirement through a semester-long, full-time work placement.
 Students must consult with their faculty advisor and obtain approval prior to enrolling in the practicum through NDSU's Career and Advising Center.

 Students who wish to study accounting at NDSU enroll as pre-accounting majors in the College of Business for the first semester of their freshman year.
-Pre-accounting majors are then admitted into the professional program after completing the pre-professional courses required for professional program admission (i.e., ENGL 120, COMM 110, MATH 144, ECON 201 or 202, and PSYC 111 or SOC 110) and earning a minimum 2.5 cumulative GPA.
-Transfer students with appropriate course work may be admitted directly into the professional program.
+Pre-accounting majors are then admitted into the major after completing the pre-major courses required for program admission (i.e., ENGL 120, COMM 110, MATH 144, ECON 201 or 202, and PSYC 111 or SOC 110) and earning a minimum 2.5 cumulative GPA.
+Transfer students with appropriate course work may be admitted directly into the major.
 Please see a College of Business professional advisor for more information.